rjb-itdev/rjb-itdev.github.io/README.md

 ##### The list
 * Refactor
-..* I have some calls to $http that can be refactored to a seperate module ..* General tidying up of code
+  * I have some calls to $http that can be refactored to a seperate module
+  * General tidying up of code
-..* Check for redundant code
+  * Check for redundant code
-..* Check that variable names make sense and match their task
+  * Check that variable names make sense and match their task

 * Learn how to write tests in AngularJS.
 In hindsight this would have been a better place to start developement.
-..*Write tests to check my code
+  * Write tests to validate my code

 ### My thoughts on this
 It was fun, I found a new framework to work with and thoroughly enjoyed it.
 Even if nothing comes from it I have had a good